radcamp/radcamp.github.io/AF-Biota/02_ipyrad_partI_CLI.md

 similarity threshold) are grouped together in clusters separated by "//".
 For the second and fourth clusters above these are *probably* homozygous with some sequencing error, but it's hard to tell.
-For the first and third clusters are there are truly two alleles (heterozygote)?
+For the first and third clusters, are there truly two alleles (heterozygote)?
 Is it a homozygote with lots of sequencing errors, or a heterozygote with few reads for one of the alleles?

 Thankfully, untangling this mess is what step 4 is all about.